Arsdeep/BotWolf/README.md

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License

-BotWolf is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

 - Thanks to [Google Gemini](https://www.google.com/gemini) for providing the AI capabilities.